-The Three Counties Traditional Orchard Project now has its own dedicated website.
-To view it, click here.
+The Three Counties Traditional Orchard Project website is now live.

 With their tall fruit trees standing in pasture, traditional orchards are a much loved part of the Three Counties landscape.
 For centuries now they have been bound up in the lives and livelihoods of our local communities, providing us with the inspiration for food, music, poetry, art and dance.

 They are special places for wildlife too.
 Their ancient sites have often been unchanged for centuries and their hedges, pastures and trees provide the perfect conditions for many plants and animals, some of them endangered.

 Sadly though, up to 80% have been lost in recent years, sometimes because of development but mainly due to neglect.
 Unlike woodlands orchards are man made and need people to manage them if they are to survive.
 The Three Counties Traditional Orchard Project aimed to restore some of these traditional orchards across the Three Counties – Gloucestershire, Worcestershire and Herefordshire – by training a pool of volunteers to help look after local orchards in their area.

 Watch the short film below to find out what we’ve been up to.